SarangNoether/skunkworks/rct3.md

 A spend transaction consumes outputs and generates new outputs.
 Such a transaction reveals neither which outputs are consumed nor the value of the outputs.
 Similarly to Monero transactions, the anonymity set for spends must be specified, though multiple spends within the transaction may share an anonymity set for improved efficiency.

-Spend transactions contain a Bulletproof-style proof for each spend demonstrating knowledge of one of the private keys corresponding to an output in the anonymity set, as well as showing the correctness of the construction of a key image used for detecting double spend attempts.
+Spend transactions contain a single Bulletproof-style proof for all spends demonstrating knowledge of one of the private keys corresponding to an output in the anonymity set for each spend, transaction balance, and the correctness of the construction of key images used for detecting double spend attempts.
 Output public keys are generated using Diffie-Hellman exchanges with recipients, and a single Bulletproof aggregate range proof is generated for all outputs.
-Balance is shown using a Schnorr proof of discrete logarithm knowledge.

 Note that our notation for size and time estimates differs from that of the paper, in order to match existing notation elsewhere.